madwolf-personal/ComfyUI-Save-Video-Compare/README.md

 3. Streams that saved file back into an embedded `<video>` player rendered right on the node, with its own transport bar (play/pause, seek, loop, speed, volume/mute, fullscreen).
-4. Automatically loads and plays the new video every time the workflow runs, and remembers the last-played file and your control settings (loop, speed, volume, mute) across page reloads / tab switches.
+4. Automatically loads the new video every time the workflow runs, plays it if the autoplay toggle is on, and remembers the last-played file and your control settings (loop, speed, volume, mute, autoplay) across page reloads / tab switches.

 ## How it works